Roger Fisher (organist)

-Roger Fisher (1936 - 2021) was an English concert organist and pianist from Woodford, Essex, England.
+Roger Fisher (18 September 1936 – 3 June 2021) was an English concert organist and pianist from Woodford, Essex, England.

+Biography

 He attended Bancroft's School and went on to the Royal College of Music, studying with Herbert Howells and Harold Darke.
 He gained ARCM, FRCO and CHM diplomas, and also won the Geoffrey Tankard Prize for Organ playing.
 He went on to Christ Church, Oxford, having gained an organ scholarship.

-He lived in Hereford and was the Assistant Organist at Hereford Cathedral and Assistant Lecturer in Music at the College of Education.
+Fisher lived in Hereford and was the Assistant Organist at Hereford Cathedral and Assistant Lecturer in Music at the College of Education.
 In 1967, he became Organist and Master of the Choristers at Chester Cathedral.
 In 1970, he started recording for occasional BBC broadcasts and record labels such as EMI, Decca and RCA.
 He retired from the Cathedral in 1996 and moved to live in Wales.

+Fisher died on 3 June 2021.